kushlku/kushlku.github.io/_includes/hobbies.md

 ## 🎲 Strategy & Games
 - Most of my weekends are spent playing some card and board games with my friends.
-- Favorite games are Catan and Monodeal.
+- Favorite games are low stakes Poker, Catan and Monodeal.

 ---